dev-lang/sap_time/comp-readme.txt

 no role:

 #create a new role in PFCG transaction code (needed for automatic creation of users)
+#You will need to run SU25 transaction before creating a new role in order to allow instance to process auth
 #THIS WILL BE AUTOMATED WITH SAP SCRIPTING